lino-framework/cg/docs/po.rst

     Project operator

-        Brings a :term:`Lino software project` into life.
+        Brings a :term:`Lino project` into life.
         Plans the project and decides about its destiny.
         Decides which features to add or to remove.
         Does strategic decisions.